Menu

 (A.A-T or A.S-T)

-If you have chosen a major/program of study at Mt.
-San Antonio College that has an Associate Degree for Transfer ADT, known at Mt.
-SAC as AA-T or AS-T. Your major has been changed to one of our ADT degrees to guarantee your admission to one of the 23 California State University (CSU) campuses.
-The ADT pathway will allow you to complete major prep and lower-division general education requirements designed for CSU transferand provide you with CSU admissions benefits after transfer.
+If you have chosen a program of study at Mt.
+San Antonio College (Mt.
+SAC) that has an Associate Degree for Transfer (ADT), known at Mt.
+SAC as AA-T or AS-T, and have selected transfer as your educational goal, your educational pathway will be changed to one of our ADT degrees to guarantee your admission to one of the 23 California State University (CSU) campuses.
+The ADT pathway will allow you to complete major prep and lower-division general education requirements designed for CSU transfer and provide you with CSU admissions benefits after transfer.

-Continuing students that selected an AssociateDegree for Transfer (AA-T or AS-T) will need to develop an educational plan in order to register for classes prior to completing 15 units.
+Continuing students that selected an ADT (AA-T or AS-T) will need to develop an educational plan in order to register for classes prior to completing 15 units.
 If you made a change to your educational goal and/or program of study after August 1, 2024, we advise you to make an appointment with a counselor to update your educational plan.

 • The California General Education Transfer Curriculum (Cal-GETC)

-Effective the Fall 2025 semester, the California General Education Transfer Curriculum (Cal-GETC).
-It is the singular transfer general education pathway for California Community College (CCC) students to fulfill lower-division general education requirements for transfer and admission to the CSU and UC systems.
+Effective the Fall 2025 semester, the California General Education Transfer Curriculum (Cal-GETC), will be the singular transfer general education pathway for California Community College (CCC) students to fulfill lower-division general education requirements for transfer and admission to the CSU and UC systems.

 The new Cal-GETC GE pattern is intended to reduce the total number of units required to complete the transfer lower division general education requirements.